PDConSec/vsc-print/doc/manual.eng.md

 Both auto-quoting and escaping of spaces are incompatible with the use of command line options.
 The solution is to create a batch file (or shell script) that launches the browser with command line options, and supply the path to the batch file (or shell script).

 ### Chrome and plugins

 Chrome may retain your printer, paper size and margin selections between print jobs.
 Some Chrome command line options cause errors to be reported, even though printing succeeds.

 Some Chrome plugins interfere with print job styling.
 While it is possible to suppress plugins with `--disable-plugins` this doesn't work when there is already a running instance of Chrome.
 The `--incognito` switch suppresses plugins when there is a running instance, but has its own problems.

-## Indirect Internet dependencies

-The Math+Markdown extension (installs the KaTeX plugin) requires an internet connection for stylesheets and fonts.
-You must also configure a stylesheet reference.
-Details are in the manual.

 ## Reporting a problem

 If you _still_ can't get Print to work, [raise an issue on the repository](https://github.com/PDConSec/vsc-print/issues).
 We'll try to help you.

 We may ask you to crank up your logging level, reproduce the problem and then send us the log.

 ### Logging

 Set the logging level with the `Print: Log Level` setting.
 This defaults to `error` (minimal logging) but you can turn it all the way up to `debug` which is very detailed, or even `silly` which will even log calls to the garbage collector.